rfeinberg3/ecomAssistant/DataScraper/README.md

 Despite testing simple request parsing, it became clear that the URL must be loaded in a browser to obtain the necessary script containing the item description text.
 For more details, see `DataScraper/src/scraper.py`.

-The same sample after adding the item description to the dictionary.
+The same sample after adding the item description to the dictionary:
 ```{
     "itemId": "v1|110554920324|0",
     "title": "Szanto Heritage Aviator Watches, Black Dial, Tan Strap, Gun Gray, One : SZ 2757",